How do IQ and self-discipline impact academic results?

-Valid IQ tests have been available since the early 1900s and a high IQ has always been considered to mean a higher academic performance.
+Valid IQ tests have been available since the early 1900s.
+We’ve generally thought that a high IQ means better academic performance.
 How then can we account for such stark variations among learners with the same IQ?
 The answer lies in laziness and a lack of motivation versus self-discipline and perseverance.

 Good results are not always a quick fix.
 Sometimes, improvement takes time and extra work over a long-term period.
 Brightsparkz Tutors realise the importance of determination and self-discipline.
 Our tutors will help your learner to improve their academic performance on a long-term basis rather than short term.
-This is done by motivating learners to do their best and by making learning more enjoyable thereby encouraging self-discipline.
-Let us help your learner to achieve their best with our adept and knowledgeable tutors through motivation and learning that is both informative and fun!
+They do this by motivating learners to do their best, and by making learning more enjoyable.
+This creates self-discipline!
+Let us help your learner to achieve their best with our adept and knowledgeable tutors!

 Get a tutor to help your learner make the best of their IQ!